Afnan-Aldhahri/OpenGl/Resources/Why OpenGl?.md

 ### 1-simple, easy

- If you know how to program at a reasonable level (ex you can work  with varibles,data structures,functions ..etc) ,
+ If you know how to program at a acceptable level in any programming language (ex you can work with varibles,data structures,functions ..etc) ,

- then opengl is pretty simple.
+then opengl will be pretty simple.